Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

 We further evaluate the performance of the samplers by fixing the components on the sphere and increasing the concentration parameter $\kappa$ from $50$ to $500$, therefore making the distributions ``spikier''.
 We estimate the effective sample size (ESS) for each method by considering $10$ chains and $10^6$ MCMC steps from the first dimension, resulting in ESS values per method for each $\kappa$.
-Left panel of Fig. \ref{fig:ess-rejections-mixvMF-d10-kappa50_500} shows the estimated ESS for each of the four samplers as a function of the concentration parameter $\kappa$.
+Figure \ref{fig:ess-rejections-mixvMF-d10-kappa50_500}A shows the estimated relative\footnote{Here and elsewhere the relative ESS refers to the estimated ESS divided by the total number of MCMC steps.} ESS for each of the four samplers as a function of the concentration parameter $\kappa$.
 Overall, we observe that sampling the mixture model becomes more challenging as the components become more concentrated with increasing $\kappa$ for all methods.
-However, both geoSSS outperform RWMH and HMC, particularly for lower $\kappa$ values.
+Notably, the geoSSS (reject) variant achieves the best relative ESS.
+We can again observe the trend that geoSSS (shrink) and mixture-MH (with the mixture hyperparameter fine-tuned for every $\kappa$ corresponding to the highest relative ESS) are comparable as well as that both outperform RWMH and HMC, particularly for lower $\kappa$ values.
 At large $\kappa$ values, all samplers perform similarly poorly and fail to produce a reliable approximation of the target.